PlexTechIP/plextech-member-portal/README.md

 # [PlexTech Member Portal](https://plextech-member-portal.vercel.app)

-The PlexTech Member Portal is a web application designed to provide PlexTech members with various functionalities.
-The application is built with React.js, Flask, and MongoDB (TypeScript + Python).
+The PlexTech Member Portal is a web application designed to provide members of PlexTech with a hub for all of the necessary resources.
+PlexTech is a student organization at the University of California, Berkeley that provides software consulting services to various companies.
+If you're interested in these services, please contact [info@plextech.berkeley.edu](info@plextech.berkeley.edu).

+This project was built with React.js, Flask, and MongoDB (TypeScript + Python).
+PlexTech provides a New Member Experience program that teaches new members how to utilize this tech stack to create beautiful, interactive websites like this one.

 ## Features

 - Automatic requesting and processing of reimbursements through ACH transfers
 - Attendance tracking by scanning QR codes that change every 10 seconds
 - Public forum for discussions, including private and anonymous posts, upvotes, and comments.

+In development:

+- Technical interview platform
+- Member resources folder

 ## Getting Started